KingDerp/wildfire/README.md

 Once these are installed go to the local instance of this github repo and run the following:

-`docker-compose up --build`
+`docker-compose --compatibility up --build`

 That's it.
-You're ready use curl or your favorite web browser How to Use Your Project
+You're ready use curl or your favorite web browser

-#Credits - resources used in the creation of this project

-Include Tests

-List the License
+`curl localhost:80/api/v0/joke`

+OR

+1. Go to web browser of choice
+2. Type in `localhost:80/api/v0/joke`
+3. Refresh the page for new jokes

-MIT License
+## MIT License

 Copyright (c) [2021] [Mac Farnsworth]